 Hygiene Requirements for FSSAI License

-Any business or entity involved in the handling, processing, manufacturing, packaging, storing or distribution of food in India are required to obtain a Food Safety and Standards Authority of India (FSSAI) License or Registration.
-To obtain FSSAI License, the food business must comply with the general requirements on hygienic and sanitary practices mentioned in the Food Safety and Standards (Licensing and Registration of Food Business) Regulations, 2011.
-In this article, we look at such legal requirement for hygiene and sanitary practices expected from every food business operating in India.
+Any business or entity involved in the handling, processing, manufacturing, packaging, storing, or distributing of food in India must obtain a Food Safety and Standards Authority of India (FSSAI) License or Registration.
+To get the FSSAI License, the food business must comply with the general requirements on hygienic and sanitary practices mentioned in the Food Safety and Standards (Licensing and Registration of Food Business) Regulations, 2011.
+This article looks at the legal requirement for hygiene and sanitary practices expected from every food business operating in India.

 Location and Surroundings

-The food business should ideally be located away from environmental pollution and industrial activities that produce disagreeable or obnoxious odour, fumes, excessive soot, dust, smoke, chemical or biological emissions and pollutants, and which pose a threat of contaminating food.
-In case there are hazards of other environment polluting industry located nearby, appropriate measures should be taken by the food business to protect the manufacturing area from any potential contamination.
-In case of food manufacturing premise, the premises should not have direct access to any residential area.
+The food business should ideally be located away from environmental pollution and industrial activities that produce disagreeable or obnoxious odor, fumes, excessive soot, dust, smoke, chemical or biological emissions, and pollutants, and which pose a threat of contaminating food.
+In case there are hazards of other environment-polluting industries located nearby, appropriate measures should be taken by the food business to protect the manufacturing area from any potential contamination.
+In the case of a food manufacturing premises, the premises should not have direct access to any residential area.

 Layout and Design of Manufacturing Premises

-The floors, ceilings and walls must be maintained in a sound condition to minimize the accumulation of dirt, condensation and growth of undesirable moulds.
-They should be made of impervious material and should be smooth and easy to clean with no flaking paint or plaster.
+Must maintain the floors, ceilings, and walls in sound condition to minimize the accumulation of dirt, condensation, and growth of undesirable molds.
+They should be waterproof, smooth, and easy to clean with no flaking paint or plaster.

-The doors should also be made of smooth and non-absorbent surfaces so that they are easy to clean and disinfect.
-The floor of food processing / food service area should have adequate and proper drainage and should be easy to clean and disinfect.
-Also, the floors should be sloped appropriately to facilitate drainage and the drainage should flow in a direction opposite to the direction of food preparation / manufacturing process flow.
+The doors should also have smooth and non-absorbent surfaces, making them easy to clean and disinfect.
+The floor of the food processing/food service area should have adequate and proper drainage and must be easy to clean and disinfect.
+Also, slop the floors appropriately to facilitate drainage, and the drainage should flow opposite the direction of the food preparation/manufacturing process flow.
 Finally, adequate control measures should be in place to prevent insects and rodents from entering the processing area from drains.

-Any windows, doors & all other openings to outside environment in the food premises should be well screened with wire-mesh or insect-proof screen to protect the premise from fly and other insects / pests / animals & the doors be fitted with automatic closing springs.
-The mesh or the screen should be of such type which can be easily removed for cleaning.
+Any Windows, doors & all other openings to the outside environment in the food premises should be well screened with wire-mesh or insect-proof screens to protect the belief from flies and other insects/pests/animals & the doors should be fitted with automatic closing springs.
+The mesh or the screen should be of such type, which can be easily removed for cleaning.

-Equipment and containers that come in contact with food and used for food handling, storage, preparation, processing, packaging and serving should be made of corrosion free materials which do not impart any toxicity to the food material and should be easy to clean and /or disinfect (other than disposable single use types).
-The equipment and utensils used in the preparation of food should also be kept at all times in good order and repair and in a clean and sanitary condition.
+Equipment and containers that come in contact with food and are used for food handling, storage, preparation, processing, packaging, and serving should be made of corrosion-free materials which do not impart any toxicity to the food material and should be easy to clean and disinfect (other than disposable single-use types).
+The equipment and utensils used in food preparation should also be in good order and repaired and a, clean and sanitary.

 Any utensil or container used in food preparation or processing should not be used for any other purpose.
-Also, all utensil or container containing any food or ingredient of food intended for sale should at all times be either provided with a properly fitted cover/lid or with a clean gauze net or other material of texture sufficiently fine to protect the food completely from dust, dirt and flies and other insects.
+Also, all utensils or containers containing any food or ingredient of food intended for sale should at all times be either provided with a properly fitted cover/lid or with a clean gauze net or other material of texture sufficiently fine to protect the food entirely from dust, dirt and flies and other insects.

-Water storage tanks in the premises should hall be cleaned periodically and records of the same should be maintained in a register.
-Non potable water can be used provided it is intended only for cleaning of equipment not coming in contact with food, which does not come into contact with food steam production, fire fighting & refrigeration equipment and provided that pipes installed for this purpose preclude the use of this water for other purposes and present no direct or indirect risk of contamination of the raw material, dairy products or food products so processed, packed & kept in the premise.
-Finally, non potable water pipes should be clearly distinguished from those in use for potable water.
+Water storage tanks in the premises should be cleaned periodically, and records of the same should be maintained in a register.
+Non-potable water can be used it is intended only for cleaning of equipment not coming in contact with food, which does not come into contact with food steam production, fire fighting & refrigeration equipment, and provided that pipes installed for this purpose preclude the use of this water for other purposes and present no direct or indirect risk of contamination of the raw material, dairy products or food products so processed, packed & kept in the premise.
+Finally, non-potable water pipes must clearly distinguish them from those in use for potable water.

 Drainage and Waste Disposal

-Food waste and other waste materials should be removed periodically from the place where food is being handled or cooked or manufactured to avoid building up.
-A refuse bin of adequate size with a proper cover preferably one which need not be touched for opening should be provided in the premises for collection of waste material.
+To avoid building up, remove the food waste and other waste materials periodically from the place where the process of manufacturing, handling, and cooking is.
+A refuse bin of adequate size with a proper cover, preferably one, must be provided on the premises for waste material collection.

-The disposal of sewage and effluents (solid, liquid and gas) should be in conformity with requirements of Factory / Environment Pollution Control Board.
-Adequate drainage, waste disposal systems and facilities should be provided and they should be designed and constructed in such manner so that the risk of contaminating food or the potable water supply is eliminated.
+The disposal of sewage and effluents (solid, liquid, and gas) should conform with the requirements of the Factory / Environment Pollution Control Board.
+Provide adequate drainage, waste disposal systems, and facilities, and they should be designed and constructed so that the risk of contaminating food or the potable water supply is eliminated.

-Waste storage should be located in such manner that it does not contaminate the food process, storage areas, the environment inside and outside the food establishment and waste should be kept in covered containers and should be removed at regular intervals.
-No waste should be kept open inside the premise and should be disposed of in an appropriate manner as per local rules and regulations including those for plastics and other non environment friendly materials.
+Locate the water storage, so it does not contaminate the food process, storage areas, or the environment inside and outside the food establishment.
+You must cover all the waste in the containers and remove them regularly.
+Do not keep the waste open inside the premise and dispose of waste appropriately as per local rules and regulations, including those for plastics and other non-environmental-friendly materials.

 Personnel Facility and Toilets

-Personnel facilities should include those for proper washing and drying of hands before touching food materials including wash basins and a supply of hot and /or cold water as appropriate; separate lavatories, of appropriate hygienic design, for males and females separately; and changing facilities for personnel and such facilities should be suitably located so that they do not open directly into food processing, handling or storage areas.
-Also, rest and refreshments rooms should be separate from food process and service areas and these areas should not lead directly to food production, service and storage areas.
+Personnel facilities should include those for proper washing and drying of hands before touching food materials, including washbasins and a supply of hot and cold water as appropriate; separate lavatories, of proper hygienic design, for males and females separately; and changing facilities for personnel and such facilities should be suitably located so that they do not open directly into food processing, handling or storage areas.
+Also, rest and refreshments rooms should be separate from the food processor and service areas, and these areas should not lead directly to food production, service, and storage areas.